tooltmm-png/TMM/README.md

 **Use Cases:**

 - **Security Analysis**: Automated extraction of vulnerabilities from scanner reports
-- **Enterprise Integration**: Support for CAIS formats for corporate systems
 - **Research and Development**: Comparative evaluation of different LLMs

 ## README Structure